PanDAWMS/panda-client/README.txt

 0.1.88 (9/10/2009)
   * fixed ownership of dataset replicas
-  * added --prodSourceLabel tp pathena
+  * added --prodSourceLabel to pathena

 0.1.87 (8/31/2009)
   * fixed archiving for --noBuild to ignore symlinks in InstallArea/include